 The children will also have the opportunity to guide their own learning through personal interests which may become evident in the outdoors.

 Creativity:You would be

 amazed what a

 stick can be - a

+stick can be - a

-wand, a sword, a
+wand. a sword, a

+broom.
+The

 broom.
 The

 possibilities are

 endless!

 OUTDOOR LEARNING...